ariera/ariera.github.io/_drafts/2017-09-26-setting-up-django-and-vuejs-to-play-nicely-in-both-dev-and-production.markdown

 <h1 class="no-border">Setting up the dev environment</h1>
 <h2 class="mt-30">Creating the project</h2>
-I have used the vue-cli to create a new project based on the webpack template, and then inside the new directory holding my project I had created a new django project
+I have used the [vue-cli](https://github.com/vuejs/vue-cli) to create a new project based on the [webpack template](https://vuejs-templates.github.io/webpack/), it will do most of the configuration and setup for us.
+Then, inside the new directory holding my project, I had created a new django project:

 {% highlight bash %}
 vue init webpack my_project